Skip to main content

 Chat And TUI

 The default session view is chat.
 Use it for normal agent instructions, follow-up questions, file attachments, approvals, and review comments.
-Use TUI when you want to work directly in the agent’s native terminal interface.
+Use TUI when you want to work directly in the selected agent runtime’s native terminal interface.
 The TUI replaces the chat pane while it is open, and you can return to chat from the same header control.
+When the active runtime exposes model options, the composer shows model and reasoning controls.
+Use them before sending a message when a task needs a different model or reasoning effort.
+You can attach files from the composer by clicking the add-files control, pasting files, or dropping files into the composer.
+Attached files are sent with the next message.

 Review Code Changes